Cliff Pu: Professional

-In 2016, Cliff Pu became eligible for the 2016 NHL Entry Draft.
+In 2016, Pu became eligible for the 2016 NHL entry draft.
 He was the 83rd ranked North American skater by the NHL's Scouting Service.
 He was drafted in the third round, 69th overall, by the Buffalo Sabres.
 On October 23, 2017, Pu signed a three-year, entry-level contract with the Sabres.

 Pu was traded to the Carolina Hurricanes on August 2, 2018, along with future draft picks (2019 second-round, and 2020 third-round and a sixth-round) in exchange for forward Jeff Skinner.

 After attending the Hurricanes' 2018 training camp, Pu was assigned to begin the 2018–19 season, with Carolina's AHL affiliate, the Charlotte Checkers.
-He struggled to translate his offensive game to the professional level and was re-assigned to ECHL affiliate, the Florida Everblades, on February 9, 2019.
+He struggled to translate his offensive game to the professional level and was reassigned to the ECHL affiliate, the Florida Everblades, on February 9, 2019.
 After scoring at a point-per-game through five appearances with the Everblades, Pu was returned to the AHL.
-Having contributed with one goal and five assist for six points in 44 games with Charlotte, Pu was traded by the Hurricanes to the Florida Panthers in exchange for future considerations, which correlated with the Checkers' acquisition of Tomáš Jurčo, on February 25, 2019.
+Having contributed with one goal and five assists for six points in 44 games with Charlotte, Pu was traded by the Hurricanes to the Florida Panthers in exchange for future considerations, which correlated with the Checkers' acquisition of Tomáš Jurčo, on February 25, 2019.

 On October 8, 2020, Pu was traded for the third time during his entry-level contract by the Panthers to the Columbus Blue Jackets in exchange for Markus Nutivaara.

-With his contract concluded with the Blue Jackets, Pu was not tendered a qualifying offer and was released as a free agent.
-On August 13, 2021, with limited opportunity in North America, he embarked on a European career in agreeing to a one-year contract with Austrian club, the Vienna Capitals of the ICE Hockey League.
+With his contract concluding with the Blue Jackets, Pu was not tendered a qualifying offer and became a free agent.
+On August 13, 2021, with limited opportunities in North America, he embarked on a European career, agreeing to a one-year contract with Austrian club, the Vienna Capitals of the ICE Hockey League.

 On June 20, 2024, Slovak Extraliga team HK Dukla Michalovce announced that Pu had been signed to a one-year contract.
-After just 7 games with the team, Pu was released on October 10th, 2024.
+After just 7 games with the team, Pu was released via mutual agreement on October 10th, 2024.
 On December 12, 2024, he signed with HC La Chaux-de-Fonds in the Swiss League until the end of the season.

 On July 10, 2025, Pu signed a one-year contract with the Sheffield Steelers in the EIHL.